morgan-turner/google-data-analytics-capstone/README.md

 <h2>Analysis</h2>

 Analysis of daily ridership reveals inverse useage patterns between Cyclistic members and casual riders.
-Cyclistic members have higher average ridership on weekdays, with peak rides occuring on Wednesdays.
+Cyclistic members appear to have higher average ridership on weekdays, with peak rides occuring on Wednesdays.
 Conversely, casual riders appear to have a higher average ridership on weekends, with peak rides occurring on Saturdays.

 ![average_daily_rides_2](https://user-images.githubusercontent.com/92185928/169714994-b5e23779-3e53-46fb-9870-a95062853c2f.png)